Moja Maisha: South Africa

 100% of the proceeds from this single will be donated to their respective orphanages.

-Some of the kids asked me to lead a few impromptu hip hop classes, and help them write a verse about their lives: where they came from, what it's like now, where they want to go.
+Some of the kids asked him to lead a few impromptu hip hop classes, and help them write a verse about their lives: where they came from, what it's like now, where they want to go.